KostasSn/tennis-katas/README.md

 >>>>>>> a82e82e (first commit)

-## Coding smells:
+## Coding smells identified in the original code:

-- Long methods (score) -> extractng methods
+- Long methods (score) -> extracted methods

 - Temporary field (tempScore)

-- Duplicated Switch statements (ifs)
+- Switch statements (IFs) -> Replaced switch statements with polymorphism

+- Magic numbers (checking the score) -> Replaced this numbers with a class (ScoreSystem) that has a human-readable name(tennis game terms)  explaining the meaning of the number.

+## Refactoring:

+- Replacing the if-else statements we also follow the Open-Closed principle.

+- Breaking the advantage or win to two seperate classes to follow also the Single responsibility principle.

-## Minor changes
+## Minor changes:

-- directly returns instead of assigning to variable first.
+- directly "returns" instead of assigning to variable first.